coveo-labs/workplacebyfacebook/readme.md

 Comments can contain nested comments, they are indexed as a single comment item (comment + nested comments).

 ** Only Posts supports incremental indexing, be-aware of the duplicate entries in `RefreshEndpoints` **

+### Deleted items
+For the `NormalConfig` a normal refresh schedule is setup, so that will make sure that deleted Groups etc are being removed from the index.

+For the `IncrementalConfig`: problem is that Facebook does not store the deleted posts, it simply removes them.
+Even worse, the `since` operator we are using is not reporting any changes on deletes.
+The same applies for `comments`.
+The only way to remove `old` content, is to rebuild the source once a day.

 ### Folding
 For Posts with Comments & Attachments folding is enabled.